Siege of Mora: 1915

-German surrender and aftermath
+German surrender

 In early 1916, the German forces had been under siege for almost a year and a half.
 Their food stocks had been exhausted, although their munitions were still plentiful (they still had 37,000 rounds of ammunition).
 On 15 February 1916, Captain Ernst von Raben received a letter from General Cunliffe offering to return the Askaris safely to their homes, and the Europeans to internment in England.
 At this point, Kamerun had been effectively surrendered to the Allies, as the colonial government and most of the remaining army had fled to the neutral Spanish colony of Río Muni.
 Realizing their situation was dire, and that any continued resistance would be fruitless, the German commander agreed to capitulate, asking that the British, in addition to safe passage, provide him with £2000 with which to pay his Askaris - which they did.
 Von Raben surrendered along with the remaining 155 men under his command on 18 February 1916.

+Aftermath

 The surrender of the German force at Mora signaled the end of German resistance in Kamerun and the beginning of the British and French occupation of the country.
 The Treaty of Versailles in 1919 partitioned the colony between the two powers, creating the new colonies of British Cameroon and French Cameroon.